Octubre (magazine): History and profile

 The founders of Octubre were Rafael Alberti, his wife María Teresa León and César Arconada.
 The magazine was started in Summer 1933 after the visit of Alberti and León to the Soviet Union.
 Some of the contributors included Antonio Machado, Emilio Prados and Luis Cernuda.

 Octubre was published on high-quality paper and frequently featured photographs most of which displayed scenes from Soviet life.
-The magazine adopted a Soviet-type avant-garde literary approach and had a Stalinist political stance.
+The magazine had a Marxist orientation.
+It also adopted a Soviet-type avant-garde literary approach and had a Stalinist political stance.
 Although the magazine was not financed by the Comintern, it featured some articles, essays, and photos provided by the Soviets.